Khareem23/gleducalculatorTest/ReadMe.md

 in Azure Key Vault for security reasons but due to limited access of the Azure Account i used , i was not able to set up AD App Registration for the Key Vault, so i resulted to storing configuration data in AppSettings file which i'm aware of the Security vulnerabilities of such approach.
 So, kindly accept this approach from me being a Test Code.

 ### Azure App Service ( PAAS )
-The frontend was deployed using Static Web App and the backend deployed with Azure Web App.
+The frontend was deployed using Static Web App in Azure and the backend deployed with Azure Web App.
+Both are Platform as a service(PAAS) offering high scalability, Availability and no management of underlying infrastructure.

 Below are the links to access them :

 ### Deployed API URL :
 https://gledu-calculatortest.azurewebsites.net/index.html